spectrocloud/librarium/packages/docs/content/04-clusters/12-task-create-aws-cloud-account.md

 icon: ""
 ---

-# Keys
+# Cloud Account Permissions

+Spectro Cloud provisions cluster infrastructure and cluster resources using your *Cloud Accounts* stored in the system.
+For proper functioning, please ensure that the *Cloud Accounts* registered with Spectro Cloud have the minimum set of permissions needed to create the infrastructure and resources.

+# AWS Cloud Account Permissions

-To create an AWS account, the user needs to have an Access key as well as a Secret access key.
-Please ensure that the IAM user or the ROOT user has the following minimum permissions:
+Ensure that the IAM user or the ROOT user has the following minimum permissions:
 ```
 {
     "Version": "2012-10-17",